 Limit COVID-19 information intake

-Limiting your child’s exposure to news reports is another way to help minimize anxiety they may feel.
+Limiting your child’s exposure to news reports is another way to help minimize the anxiety they may feel.
 However, it is important that parents truthfully answer any age-appropriate questions their child has.

 Put yourself in their shoes